 This is another video in our learn to quilt series.
-We are making a basic baby quilt with 5" squares for this series.
+We are making a simple baby quilt with 5" squares for this series.

 This video will show how to layer the backing, batting and quilt top together.
 This layering is called a quilt sandwich.
 It also shows how to pin baste the quilt.
-Pin basting the quilt prepares the quilt to be quilted.
 Quilting attaches the three layers together.

 Disclaimer: This post may contain affiliate links.
 We make a small commission on sales through the affiliate links, at no extra cost to you.
 Thank you in advance for your purchase and your support!
 Please see our full Affiliate

 Statement for more information.